 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Psoriasis is a medical condition that commonly causes skin changes on the knees, elbows, hands, feet, and scalp.
-When it affects the scalp, red, raised, scaly patches appear, and hair loss may occur.
+When it affects the scalp, raised, scaly patches appear, and hair loss may occur.

-Psoriasis speeds up this process of skin regeneration.
+Skin cells typically take around 1 month to be replaced by new cells.
+However, psoriasis speeds up this process of skin regeneration.
 When a person has psoriasis, it takes only a few days for new cells to form and rise to the surface.

-A person may notice:
+A person with scalp psoriasis may notice: